corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/read-only-nodes.md

 The Corda node will turn on the `readOnly` property of the database connection, but some database servers treat this only as a hint, and they do not restrict mutating operations.
 For example, SQL Server does not support this flag.

+### Removing nodekeystore and HSH keystore

+It is recommended to remove the [node keystore]({{< relref "../../network/permissioning.md#key-pair-and-certificate-formats" >}}) and the related [HSH keystore]({{< relref "../operating/cryptoservice-configuration.md" >}}) from the read-only node's configuration.
+A read-only node needs an SSL keystore whose key will be used for the internal TLS server.
+These keys may differ from the original node's SSL keys.

 ### Configure readOnlyMode to true

 In the node configuration, set *[readOnlyMode]({{< relref "corda-configuration-fields.md#readonlymode" >}})* to true as shown in the following example: